-The Museum of the Bible Asserts a Vision of America's Religious Identity
+The Museum That Places the Bible at the Heart of America’s Identity

 But in large part, the culture-war boogeyman some expected has not materialized in the museum’s display cases.
 “All the mystery is gone,” said Jeremy Burton, the director of communications.
 “Are we going to be evangelicals?
 Are we going to be not enough Jesus?
 Judge for yourself.”

 Strolling through the exhibits, it’s clear the museum has a story to tell about the arc of the Bible, from its roots in ancient Israel to its role as a worldwide political and cultural force today.
-The layout has a zigzagging logic, starting with antiquities and “Amazing Grace” in the basement, art from the Vatican on the ground level, displays on the Bible’s contemporary significance on the second floor, reconstructed historical scenes on the third, and finally to the history of the Bible and more antiquities on the fourth and fifth.
+The layout has a zigzagging logic, starting with antiquities and “Amazing Grace” in the basement, art from the Vatican on the ground level, displays on the Bible’s contemporary significance on the second floor, reconstructed historical scenes on the third, and finally the history of the Bible and more antiquities on the fourth and fifth.
 The varied and engaging formats seem targeted at the non-scholarly observer.
 The vastness of the museum sometimes feels like the point.
 Colorful book displays show just how many languages the Bible has been translated into; winding galleries encompass a history that stretches from antiquity to the Jewish teacher Maimonides, who shows up in animated form, through the Protestant reformer Martin Luther, also animated.

 The museum emphasizes the ties between Judaism and Christianity and seeks to anchor the Bible in ancient lands.
 Some of the most prominent ancient objects are actually on loan from Israel, including a temporary display from the Bible Lands Museum and a long-term exhibit curated by the Israeli Antiquities Authority.
 At the museum’s dedication, Israeli Ambassador Ron Dermer placed a mezuzah, a small box with Hebrew verses tucked inside, on the doorway to the Israeli antiquities gallery as Rabbi Stuart Weinblatt, the head of the rabbinic cabinet of the Jewish Federations of North America, said a blessing and joked about placement technique.
 The rabbi found it meaningful that the museum emphasizes the Bible’s link to the land of Israel.
 “If you like the book, you’ll love the country,” he told me.